 Working while earning your nursing degree can help you gain experience in the field and build valuable networking connections.
 In addition, quite a few healthcare employers in the Memphis area offer tuition reimbursement to those that are working toward nursing licensure.
 One such employer is Baptist Memorial Health Care, an organization that provides educational grants and paid tuition to employees.
 If you are employed by Saint Francis Healthcare, you may be able to earn tuition reimbursement or receive student loan forgiveness.
 One of the most well-known hospitals in the area is Methodist Le Bonheur.
 They offer tuition assistance to part-time and full-time employees that have been employed for three months or longer.

 Hospitals in Memphis TN Metro

-If you are looking for a nursing position, you may wish to seek out Magnet facilities in Memphis, as these organizations have been recognized as being particularly nurse-friendly.
-St. Francis Hospital has achieved Magnet status, as have several Methodist Healthcare hospitals.
-The University of Tennessee Medical Center maintains Magnet certification.
+If you are looking for a nursing position, you may wish to seek out Magnet facilities in Memphis, as these organizations have been recognized as being particularly nurse-friendly. several Methodist Healthcare hospitals has achieved Magnet status.
+The University of Tennessee Medical Center maintains Magnet certification as well.